wootzapp/docusaurus-www/docs/important/privacy.md

 - **Access & Portability:** Request a copy of the personal data we hold about you.
 - **Correction:** Request updates to incorrect or incomplete data.
 - **Deletion:** Request deletion of your data (note: data already shared with third parties may not be retroactively deleted).
 - **Opt-Out:** Choose not to participate in our data sharing program or marketing communications.
-For California residents, you have a right under CCPA to opt out of the “sale” or “sharing” of your data.
+For California residents, you have a right under CCPA to opt out of the "sale" or "sharing" of your data.
 - **Withdrawal of Consent:** You may withdraw your consent for data processing at any time (except where processing is required by law).

 To exercise these rights, please adjust your settings in the Services or contact us at webmaster@wootzapp.com.
 We may require additional verification before processing your request.